 Public and stakeholder input has included hundreds of responses to the community survey, many individual interviews, pop-up outreach at a variety of events (all three Community Day events, fish fry, Doors Open Homestead), engagement via social media and this website and discussion with civic groups.
 Publicity appeared in sewer bill inserts, flyered around the communities, via robocalls and email blasts, on local websites and social media pages, on paper at Rainbow Kitchen and translated into Russian for surveys distributed among that population.
 Now that draft visions and recommendations are taking shape, outreach and engagement are transitioning to larger community meetings.

 Recommendation ideas are up for review -- check the home page for links to view and comment on each Key Issue.

 The consulting team and committee are considering all of the insight received at the public meeting, and any submitted via this website.
-When a draft plan is ready later this spring, it will be available on this website for review and comment.
+When a draft plan is ready, it will be available on this website for review and comment.
 Planning Commissions for all three communities will consider the draft, after which there will be a 45-day review period before Borough Councils can schedule a public hearing and consider adoption.

 What's the real agenda?

 The question arose whether this plan is really about merging the three local governments.
 The answer is no.